Lindronics/lindronics/README.md

 # Hi there 👋

-- 🏦 I currently work for HSBC in London as a Graduate Software Developer
+- 🏦 I currently work for HSBC in London as a Graduate Software Developer.
-- 🎓 I studied Computer Science at University of Glasgow
+- 🎓 I studied Computer Science at University of Glasgow.
+- 🍀 My hobbies include 📷 photography, ⛵ sailing, and 🖌️ miniature painting.

 ## Connect with me